istio/istio.io/content/docs/concepts/network/index.md

     >}}

 As you can see, virtual services are very flexible and can accommodate a wide variety of topologies.
-With destination rules, virtual services configure the traffic routes to your application services.
+Virtual services configure the traffic routes to your application services.
 The Istio virtual services can use any DNS names with optional wildcard prefixes or CIDR prefixes to create a single rule for all matching services.
 You can address one or more application services through a single Istio virtual service.
 To eliminate redundant rules, you can add multiple match conditions to a virtual service configuration.

 If your mesh uses Kubernetes, for example, you can configure a virtual service to handle all services in a specific namespace.
 With the Istio virtual services, you can configure routes for the canary and A/B testing for your application's services.
-You can configure each application service version as a virtual service subset.
-You can also configure the corresponding Istio destination rule to determine the set of pods or VMs belonging to these subsets.
+You can configure each application service version as a virtual service subset and configure the corresponding Istio destination rule to determine the set of pods or VMs belonging to these subsets.

-You can use the Istio virtual services in a variety of ways: to route traffic following the rules to provide load balancing to the ingress and egress traffic of your mesh with Istio gateways, and to address multiple application services through a single Istio virtual service.
+You can use the Istio virtual services in a variety of ways, for example: to route traffic following the rules to provide load balancing to the ingress and egress traffic of your mesh with Istio gateways, and to address multiple application services through a single Istio virtual service.

 The following example shows an Istio virtual service configuration file with descriptive value entries.
-You can use this example as a basis and modify it to fit your needs:
+You can use this example as a basis and modify it to fit your needs.
+The example configures a route for traffic to reach the `v1` subset of the `my-svc` service from the `my-vtl-svc` virtual service:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3